 10 Raise firewood of the ground and at least 10 meters away from the house.

 •Termites cannot be controlled without helping yourself.
-If you suspect a termite problem has come up, contact a licensed pest controller ASAP to determine were the problem has come up and receive a quote of an appropriate cost of a pre treatment.
+If you suspect a termite problem has come up, contact a licensed pest controller ASAP to determine where the problem has come up and receive a quote of an appropriate cost of a pre-treatment.
 To find a small business, qualified pest controller to do the job.

-•One of the everyday normal house pests that any home owner should no about is termites.
-They are a small white ant, usually about size of a half a matchstick long which like cool and moist places to breed in walls, trees and dark places.
+•One of the everyday normal house pests that any homeowner should know about is termites.
+They are a small white ant, usually about the size of a half a matchstick long which like cool and moist places to breed in walls, trees and dark places.
 They feast on wood, timber fences, timber floors, and timber walls.
-They can not eat the heartwood mostly the inner part of the tree.
+Furthermore, they cannot eat the Heartwood, mostly the inner part of the tree.